Best SSH Client for Mac 2026: What Actually Works

 If you're a freelancer or agency managing servers for clients, cloud-based key storage isn't just a theoretical risk - it can be a contract violation.
 Many enterprise clients explicitly forbid third-party credential storage.
 If a client asks "where are our SSH keys stored?" and your answer is "on Termius's servers," you've got a problem.

 The numbers back this up.
-Stolen credentials were involved in 16–20% of confirmed data breaches in 2024–2025 (Verizon DBIR/IBM).
-And the average cost of a data breach reached $4.88 million in 2024 (IBM Cost of a Data Breach Report 2024).
+Stolen credentials were involved in 16 - 20% of confirmed data breaches in 2024 - 2025 (Verizon DBIR).
+And per the IBM Cost of a Data Breach Report 2024, the average breach now costs $4.88 million.
 Even if the breach doesn't happen through your SSH client, having credentials on a third-party server expands your attack surface.

 For startup CTOs, there's another angle: offboarding.
 When a developer leaves, how quickly can you revoke their SSH access?
 With cloud-based tools, their account may still have access until you manually remove them - and their locally cached keys may persist even after removal.
 With local-only tools, credentials exist only on specific devices you control.